 Three sections of the construction project benefitted from Xtralite roofing solutions and its X-Span range of product.
 One area being the Winter Garden residential area which is a single glazed atrium over a five storey building and includes louvered ventilation.

-Both were sizeable installations measuring over 40m in length and up to 12m in width highlighting how X-Span is entirely versatile and can encompass varieties of style, design and ventilation to fulfil both aesthetic, safety and ventilation demands and legal requirements.
+Both were sizable installations measuring over 40m in length and up to 12m in width highlighting how X-Span is entirely versatile and can encompass varieties of style, design and ventilation to fulfill both aesthetic, safety and ventilation demands and legal requirements.